 Border Gateway Protocol (BGP) is like the street directory for data over the internet.
 When a packet of data is submitted from one destination, BGP is responsible for processing that data packet and routing it via the most optimal path across autonomous systems to its destination.

 At present, we offer Default Gateway as a single announcement of the network 0.0.0.0/0 (IPv4) and ::/0 (IPv6) to your Aussie Broadband Internet service as well as domestic and full route tables.
 Please consider before submitting to Aussie Broadband that your APNIC account has an up-to-date route origin record.

-Please send us your BGP routing requests on a signed formal letterhead to [email protected] with the following information:
+Please send us your Border Gateway Protocol Routing requests on a signed formal letterhead to the email address [email protected] with the following information: